RU09342/lab-5-sensing-the-world-around-you-sensor-squad/Sensors and Signal Conditioning/README.md

 * Last Updated: 11/15/17

 ## Overview
+Circuits with sensors were connected and used with the ADC10 and ADC12 code to find resistance, current, and voltage.

 ## Photoresistor: Resistance
 The easiest way to find the resitance of the photoresistor is by using a voltage divider.
 Using the ADC, Vout can be found and then be used in the